Vincentoxicum japonicum

 phyllotaxis, in the shape of an oblong, 3-10cm in length, 3-7cm in

-upperparts set many light yellow-white approximately 8mm-in-diameter
+the upper parts set many light yellow-white, approximately

-size.
-Follicles are broad oblong, 4-6cm.
-Bloom time: May-July. |
+as columns in size.
+Follicles are broadly oblong, 4-6cm.
+Bloom time: